mneri/csv/IMPLEMENTATION.md

 * `Rfc4180HalfRelaxedFormat`: a more relaxed interpretation of RFC 4180, allowing for different line termination characters, and misplaced double-quotes.
-* `Rfc4180FullyRelaxedFormat`: a fully relaxed interpretation of RFC 4180 that is guaranteed to never throw an exception, even if the document does not conform to the specification.
+* `Rfc4180FullyRelaxedFormat`: a fully relaxed interpretation of RFC 4180 that is guaranteed to never throw an exception, even if the document does not conform to the specification.[^4]
 * `MsExcelFormat`: a format implementation inspired by Microsoft Excel's behaviour.
 * `MacintoshFormat`: an interpretation of RFC 4180 compliant with legacy Macintosh systems where the line separator is `\r`.